 VBA LEN Function

 VBA LEN function returns the “length of the string” i.e. it returns how many characters are there in the supplied value.
 Of all the string functions in VBA, “LEN” is the most under-utilized function.
-I have seen “VBA LEN” function used as the support function for other string function like VBA MID Functions and VBA RIGHT functions.
+I have seen the “VBA LEN” function used as the support function for other string functions like VBA MID Functions and VBA RIGHT function.

 How do you find the length of the string or value?